ruudruud/ha-crestron-home/README.md

 - Verify that the devices are properly configured in your Crestron Home system
 - Try increasing the update interval to ensure all devices are discovered

+### Device Type Configuration

+When you configure the integration, you can select which device types (lights, shades, scenes) to include.
+Here's what happens when you change these settings:

+- **Adding Device Types**: When you add a device type, the integration will discover and add all devices of that type to Home Assistant.
+- **Removing Device Types**: When you remove a device type, all entities of that type will be completely removed from Home Assistant.
+This ensures your Home Assistant instance stays clean without orphaned entities.
+- **Re-adding Device Types**: If you later re-add a device type, the entities will be recreated with default settings.

+> **Note**: Any customizations you made to entities (such as custom names, icons, or area assignments) will be lost when you remove their device type from the configuration.
+These settings will need to be reapplied if you re-add the device type later.

 ## Contributing

 Contributions are welcome!
 Please see the [Contributing Guidelines](CONTRIBUTING.md) for more information.